 "According to a loose enough definition of 'hero', we qualify.
 Well, more or less.
 The point is that good deeds were done and we were nearby."Fictional heroes tend to be a diverse bunch, but most have one thing in common: a morally positive motivation.
 Even morally questionable heroes usually are at least partially motivated by a genuine concern for others, desire for justice, belief in playing by the rules, etc. The Nominal Hero is the exception to this rule.
 While at least technically on the side of good, their motivations are neutral at best.
 So why are they on the side of good?
 Usually, it's one of the following:

 - Annoyance/Revenge.
 For these characters, It's Personal.
-Maybe the villain did something to them in the past, or maybe they think the minion's uniform is tacky.
+Maybe the villain did something to them (or to a loved one, which overlaps with the Relationships motivation below) in the past, or maybe they think the minion's uniform is tacky.
 They aren't interested in fighting evil, they want to see their opponent defeated.
 Often overlaps with Enemy Mine.

 - Boredom.
 These characters are basically fighting for good because they don't have anything better to do.
 They don't care if the heroes actually succeed, they just enjoy the adventure.
 A Heroic Comedic Sociopath or The Trickster might have this motivation.

 - Mutual Interest.
 These characters have selfish reasons to help the heroes succeed.
-Often, they are characters who would normally be villains, but their future plans are threatened by a mutual enemy.
+Often, they are characters who would normally be villains, but at least for now are more concerned with stopping some other villain (perhaps the first villain just wants wealth and/or power, but the second one wants to destroy everything.
 Often an Enemy Mine.
 A Magnificent Bastard might aid heroes to manipulate events in their favor as a standard tactic.
 Or a heroic dissident fighting an oppressive regime might end up side-by-side with criminals who probably deserve to be imprisoned or executed.

 - Relationships.
 Not all Nominal Heroes are purely selfish.
 Some have a love interest or other that they do care about.
 A Nominal Hero might do something heroic to impress or rescue that someone, even though they couldn't care less if other people die.